open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - `SHA1("name")`

+**Note:** According to the National Institute of Standards and Technology (NIST), SHA1 is no longer a recommended hash function.
+It should be avoided except when required for compatibility.
+New uses should prefer FNV whenever possible.

 ### SHA256

 `SHA256(value)`

 The `SHA256` Converter converts the `value` to a sha256 hash/digest.

-The returned type is int64.
+The returned type is string.

-The input `value` types:
-* string.
-If it fails then nil will be returned.

-If `value` is another type or parsing failed nil is always returned.

-The `value` is either a path expression to a telemetry field to retrieve or a literal.
+`value` is either a path expression to a string telemetry field or a literal string.
+If `value` is another type an error is returned.

+If an error occurs during hashing it will be returned.

 Examples: